 I have always had this feeling of the inefficacy and slow progress of intellectual compared to mechanical excellence, and it has always made me somewhat dissatisfied.
-It is a great many years since I saw Richer, the famous rope-dancer, perform at Sadler's Wells.
+It is a great many years since I saw Richer, the famous ropedancer, perform at Sadler's Wells.
 He was matchless in his art, and added to his extraordinary skill exquisite ease, and unaffected, natural grace.
 I was at that time employed in copying a half-length picture of Sir Joshua Reynolds's; and it put me out of conceit with it.
 How ill this part was made out in the drawing!
 How heavy, how slovenly this other was painted!
-I could not help saying to myself, 'If the rope-dancer had performed his task in this manner, leaving so many gaps and botches in his work, he would have broken his neck long ago; I should never have seen that vigorous elasticity of nerve and precision of movement!'- Is it, then, so easy an undertaking (comparatively) to dance on a tight-rope?
-Let any one who thinks so get up and try.
+I could not help saying to myself, "If the ropedancer had performed his task in this manner, leaving so many gaps and botches in his work, he would have broken his neck long ago; I should never have seen that vigorous elasticity of nerve and precision of movement!"-Is it, then, so easy an undertaking (comparatively) to dance on a tightrope?
+Let anyone who thinks so get up and try.
 There is the thing.
 It is that which at first we cannot do at all which in the end is done to such perfection.
-To account for this in some degree, I might observe that mechanical dexterity is confined to doing some one particular thing, which you can repeat as often as you please, in which you know whether you succeed or fail, and where the point of perfection consists in succeeding in a given undertaking. - In mechanical efforts you improve by perpetual practice, and you do so infallibly, because the object to be attained is not a matter of taste or fancy or opinion, but of actual experiment, in which you must either do the thing or not do it.
-If a man is put to aim at a mark with a bow and arrow, he must hit it or miss it, that's
+To account for this in some degree, I might observe that mechanical dexterity is confined to doing some one particular thing, which you can repeat as often as you please, in which you know whether you succeed or fail, and where the point of perfection consists in succeeding in a given undertaking.-In mechanical efforts you improve by perpetual practice, and you do so infallibly, because the object to be attained is not a matter of taste or fancy or opinion, but of actual experiment, in which you must either do the thing or not do it.
+If a man is put to aim at a mark with a bow and arrow, he must hit it or miss it, that's certain.
+He cannot deceive himself, and go on shooting wide or falling short, and still fancy that he is making progress.
+No distinction between right and wrong, between true and false, is here palpable; and he must either correct his aim or persevere in his error with his eyes open, for which there is neither excuse nor temptation.
+If a man is learning to dance on a rope, if he does not mind what he is about he will break his neck.
+After that it will be in vain for him to argue that he did not make a false step.
+His situation is not like that of Goldsmith's pedagogue:-

-1 The celebrated Peter Pindar (Dr. Wolcot) first discovered and brought out the talents of the late Mr. Opie the painter.
+26 The celebrated Peter Pindar (Dr. Wolcot) first discovered and brought out the talents of the late Mr. Opie the painter.
 He was a poor Cornish boy, and was out at work in the fields when the poet went in search of him.
-'Well, my lad, can you go and bring me your very best picture?'
+"Well, my lad, can you go and bring me your very best picture?"
 The other flew like lightning, and soon came back with what he considered as his masterpiece.
-The stranger looked at it, and the young artist, after waiting for some time without his giving any opinion, at length exclaimed eagerly, 'Well, what do you think of it?'
-'Think of it?' said Wolcot; 'Why, I think you ought to be ashamed of it - that you, who might do so well, do no better!'
+The stranger looked at it, and the young artist, after waiting for some time without his giving any opinion, at length exclaimed eagerly, "Well, what do you think of it?"
+"Think of it?" said Wolcot; "Why, I think you ought to be ashamed of it-that you, who might do so well, do no better!"
 The same answer would have applied to this artist's latest performances, that had been suggested by one of his earliest efforts.